Florida Mortgage Rates

 What is the mortgage rate right now in Florida?

 At the time of writing, the average mortgage rate in Florida is 6.65% for a fixed-rate 30-year, resp.
 5.97% for a 15-year loan.
-Note that your actual rate will be slightly different from this number, depending on your credit history, property value, etc.
+It's important to note that these rates are subject to change and may vary based on factors such as your credit history, property value, and other individual circumstances.
+It's recommended to consult with lenders or use online tools to get personalized and up-to-date rate quotes for a more accurate assessment